Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

    ![](/_images/_atc/_atc_assembly/_air/atc_assembly_air-inandup.jpg){.aligncenter .size-medium}

-1. Use the lever on the quick disconnect of your compressor to open the line.
+1. Use the handle on the quick disconnect on your compressor to open the line.

    > NOTE: Before connecting a new air compressor to the automatic tool changer system, check your manufacturer's recommendations on purging the system of debris before you begin.